The Best Photography Locations in Venice, Italy

 San Pollo – This area sits just over the Rialto Bridge (if you’re walking from San Marco) and here you’ll find the bustling Rialto Markets alive with colourful fresh fruit, vegetables and the catch of the day.

 When visiting Venice I highly recommend staying at the nautic luxe Hotel Bucintoro which has views over St Mark’s Basin to watch the gondolas float by.
-Rooms are decorated to feel as though you’re staying in a ship…such an experience!
+It’s one of those special , cosy hotels that feel like home and rooms are decorated to feel as though you’re staying in a ship…such an experience and it relates to the history of Venice!

-Otherwise here is a little list of hotels close to the photo locations listed above…
+Otherwise here is a little list of hotels close to the photography locations listed above…

 The Westin Europa & Regina – Luxury + Incredible Location on The Grand Canal, eat breakfast with one of the best views in Venice!